rkwitt/teaching/WS2324/CV/VO/README.md

 ## General

-*Many of the lectures are available as pre-recorded videos, from earlier years.
-You can watch them anytime, but note that part of the material might not exactly match the material presented in the 2023/2024 lecture*.
+*Many of the lectures are available as pre-recorded videos, from earlier (COVID)years.
+You can watch them anytime, but note that part of the material might not exactly match the material presented in the 2023/2024 lecture* and there will be additional content this year.

 ## Slack